common agricultural policy cap

 Supporting Europe's farmers and developing rural communities

 The CAP has played an important role in the development of organic farming in Europe.
 Support for maintenance and conversion to organic farming is available in almost all EU countries since the 1990’s.
-To incentivise and help farmers transition to more sustainable practices, the future CAP national Strategic Plans (2023-2027) must be ambitious and deliver on the EU environmental objectives.
+To incentivise and help farmers transition to more sustainable practices, the CAP must be ambitious and deliver on the EU environmental objectives.

 Laura Sauques

-If we want to transform European food and farming, in addition to reforming the CAP, key drivers for change in rural areas will be better funding for public services, generalising uptake of digital technologies, ensuring generational renewal and promoting bio-districts.
+If we want to transform European food and farming, it is necessary to address the issue of fair prices for farmers, through the CAP (especially the CMO Regulation) but also in relation to other regulatory initiatives (such as the Unfair Trading Practices) and other non-regulatory initiatives (like the Expert Group on the Observatory of the Agri-Food Chain of the European Commission).
+In addition to reforming the CAP, key drivers for change in rural areas will be better funding for public services, generalising uptake of digital technologies, ensuring generational renewal and promoting bio-districts.

 The CAP needs to be adequately funded to support farmers and help them transition to more sustainable practices.